Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Inverse-Probit Model

 \section{Inverse-Probit Model}

-The inverse-probit categorical probability model follows straightforwardly by integrating out the (unobserved) response times from the joint model for response categories and associated response times developed in \cite{paulon2020bayes}.
-The derivation is still presented here to keep this article self-contained.
+The starting point for the proposed inverse-probit categorical probability model follows straightforwardly by integrating out the (unobserved) response times from the joint model for response categories and associated response times developed in \mbox{\cite{paulon2021bayes}}.
+The derivation of this original joint model illustrates its latent drift-diffusion process-based underpinnings (Figure \ref{fig: drift diffusion}, panel a).
+Later such construction will also be crucial in understanding the diffusion process-based foundations of the marginal categorical probability model modified with identifiability constraints proposed in this article (Figure \ref{fig: drift diffusion}, panel b).
+We therefore present the derivation from \mbox{\cite{paulon2021bayes}} ditto here which also keeps the main paper self-contained.